-The pathophysiology of renal secondary hyperparathyroidism is, for one, based on the fact that less calcitriol is produced due to kidney insufficiency.
+The pathophysiology of renal secondary hyperparathyroidism is based on diminished calcitriol synthesis due to renal insufficiency.
 The low calcitriol levels, in turn, have a stimulating effect on PTH secretion.
-On the other hand, in cases of kidney insufficiency, the calcium resorption as well as the phosphate secretion is inhibited.
-Both factors also have a stimulating effect on PTH release.
+However, in cases of renal insufficiency, calcium resorption and phosphate secretion are inhibited.
+Both factors also induce PTH release.

-Non-renal causes are, for instance, diminished enteral calcium resorption as well as hepatic diseases such as liver cirrhosis, which also impairs vitamin D synthesis.
-Another cause within the context of vitamin D synthesis is the lack of UV light as the first step in vitamin D synthesis is UV-dependent.
+Non-renal causes include decreased enteral calcium resorption as well as increased incidence of hepatic diseases such as liver cirrhosis, which also impairs vitamin D synthesis.
+The lack of UV light also impairs vitamin D synthesis.

 Clinical signs of secondary hyperparathyroidism

-Contrary to primary hyperparathyroidism, the serum calcium levels are lower and the serum phosphate levels are usually normal.
-In cases of impaired kidney function, the serum phosphate levels can be partially elevated as the phosphate secretion is impaired.
-Subsequently, PTH levels are elevated as well.
+In contrast to primary hyperparathyroidism, the serum calcium levels are lower and the serum phosphate levels are usually normal in secondary hyperparathyroidism.
+In cases of impaired kidney function, the serum phosphate levels are partially elevated as the phosphate secretion is impaired.
+Subsequently, the PTH levels are also elevated.

 Tertiary hyperparathyroidism develops from secondary hyperthyroidism.
-Thus, secondary hyperparathyroidism can lead to hyperplasia of the epithelial cells and, subsequently, to an imbalance between PTH secretion and need.
+Thus, secondary hyperparathyroidism can lead to hyperplasia of the epithelial cells and subsequent decrease in PTH secretion.

-Therapy consists of, for instance, surgical removal of hyperplastic epithelial cells.
+Therapy entails the surgical removal of hyperplastic epithelial cells.

 Definition of hypoparathyroidism

-In cases of hypoparathyroidism, the PTH levels are reduced due to poor function of the parathyroid glands.
+In the case of hypoparathyroidism, the PTH levels are reduced due to the poor function of the parathyroid glands.

 Etiology of hypoparathyroidism

 The cause of hypoparathyroidism is most commonly iatrogenic following neck surgery.
-One such surgery that can cause hypoparathyroidism is, for instance, thyroidectomy which is why calcium levels should always be closely monitored following such surgeries.
+Thyroidectomy can cause hypoparathyroidism, which is why calcium levels should always be closely monitored following such surgeries.

-Much less common is idiopathic hypoparathyroidism or aplasia of the parathyroid glands, i.e. in cases of DiGeorge syndrome.
+Idiopathic hypoparathyroidism or aplasia of the parathyroid glands is rare, i.e., in cases of DiGeorge syndrome.

 Pathophysiology of hypoparathyroidism

-PTH deficiency results in low serum calcium levels as well as elevated phosphate levels.
+PTH deficiency results in low levels of serum calcium as well as elevated phosphate levels.

 Clinical signs of hypoparathyroidism

-Other clinical signs for hypocalcemia are Chvostek’s as well as Trousseau’s sign.
-In cases of positive Chvostek’s sign, tapping on the facial nerve (m. facialis) in the area of the cheek results in the twitching of the mouth musculature.
+Other clinical signs for hypocalcemia are Chvostek’s and Trousseau’s signs.
+In the case of positive Chvostek’s sign, tapping on the facial nerve (m. facialis) in the area of the cheek results in the twitching of the oral musculature.

-In cases of positive Trousseau’s sign, however, a couple of minutes after a blood pressure cuff has been applied and inflated to a pressure greater than the systolic pressure, muscle spasms of the hand are induced, the so-called claw.
+In case of positive Trousseau’s sign, however, a couple of minutes after the application of blood pressure cuff and inflation to a pressure greater than the systolic pressure, muscle spasms of the hand are induced, the so-called claw.
 Here, the thumb is withdrawn into the palm.

-Aside from neuromuscular symptoms, psychiatric changes such as depression, psychotic disorder or dementia may occur as well.
-It is assumed that a probable cause for these symptoms is the calcification of the basal ganglia (Morbus Fahr), which occur in approximately 50% of patients suffering from hypoparathyroidism.
+Aside from neuromuscular signs and symptoms, psychiatric changes such as depression, psychotic disorder or dementia may occur as well.
+These symptoms are attributed to calcification of the basal ganglia (Fahr’s syndrome), which occurs in approx. 50% of patients diagnosed with hypoparathyroidism.

-Other organic changes are, for instance, disturbances in hair and nail growth as well as tetanic cataracts, which lead to paradox intraocular lens calcification.
-This probably results from fluctuating hyperphosphatemia with simultaneous low calcium levels.
+Other organic changes are, for instance, disturbances in hair and nail growth as well as tetanic cataracts, which lead to paradoxical intraocular lens calcification, probably resulting from fluctuating hyperphosphatemia with simultaneous low calcium levels.

-The calcifications in cases of Morbus Fahr are also paradox calcifications.
+The calcifications in cases of Fahr’s syndrome are also paradox calcifications.

 Differential diagnoses (DD) of hypoparathyroidism

-Among the differential hypoparathyroidism diagnoses are, for one, diseases which exhibit comparable laboratory constellations, i.e. low calcium levels and/or elevated serum phosphate levels as well as diseases with clinically comparable symptoms.
+The differential diagnoses of hypoparathyroidism include diseases with comparable laboratory parameters, i.e., low calcium levels and/or elevated serum phosphate levels as well as diseases with similar clinical symptoms.